SeanVisser1998/System-Integrity-Go-SDK/README.md

 # System Integrity Go SDK project

-## A project where a developer-friendly, efficient, and effective tool for verifying system integrity of (sensitive) devices Go SDK will be developed
+## A hobby project where a developer-friendly, efficient, and effective tool for verifying system integrity of (sensitive) devices Go SDK will be developed

 The goal of this project is to create an SDK that enables Go developers to easily implement the maintaining of consistency, accuracy and trustworthyness of system data during (physical) transit in their products or services.